Wednesday, 3 July 2019

 Furthermore, they are likely to develop multiple food sources and diets or else suffer invasion by more diversified food producers.
 In good times, certain low prestige foods are given to the livestock.
 In bad times, they are eaten by the family.

 Human beings also practice charity and maintain a client base so that in bad times it is the low status individual, or the one less close in blood, who goes to the wall.
-Like charity, human beings also enter defeasible contracts giving rise to entitlements which collapse in bad times.
+In addition to mutually supportive or charitable relationships, human beings also enter defeasible contracts giving rise to entitlements which collapse in bad times.
 The same holds true of forms of Government.

 A lot of public discourse is a similar sort of pretense.